 When my oldest went away to college in Arkansas, I was introduced to a recipe with a sweet/savory glaze and BACON.
 That was a hit!

-After tweaking this recipe to my liking, this became a family favorite!
+After tweaking this brown sugar green beans recipe to my liking, this became a family favorite!

 My kids, and my husband, would always like me to add more bacon to this dish, but I’ll leave that up to your discretion.
 I still want this to be a ‘vegetable’ dish.

-The dish is always empty after I serve this recipe.
+The dish is always empty after I serve this green beans with bacon and brown sugar recipe.

 It’s easy enough to be in your regular meal repertoire but succulent enough to take to Thanksgiving dinner.